vidahtech254/Car-hire-app-/README.md

 # Car-hire-app-
-a car hire application coded i C# and visual studio
+a car hire application coded in C# and visual studio